Contact $(+1)$-surgeries and algebraic overtwistedness: Contact -surgeries

-Note that $S_a=\partial D_a \times \{0\}$ is isotropic sphere and $S_b=\{0\} \times \partial D_b$ is a coisotropic sphere.
-By Moser's trick, the germ of contact structure along $S_a\subset \partial_-H_{a,b}$ is contactomorphic to the germ of a contact structure along an isotropic sphere with a trivial conformal symplectic normal bundle (the quotient of the symplectic orthogonal of the tangent bundle by the tangent bundle) in any contact manifold, and the germ of contact structure along $S_b\subset \partial_+H_{a,b}$ is contactomorphic to the germ of a contact structure along a coisotropic sphere in any contact manifold \cite[Lemma 3.4]{zbMATH07206659}.
+Note that $S_a=\partial D_a \times \{0\}$ is an isotropic sphere and $S_b=\{0\} \times \partial D_b$ is a coisotropic sphere.
+By Moser's trick, the germ of the contact structure along $S_a\subset \partial_-H_{a,b}$ is contactomorphic to the germ of a contact structure along an isotropic sphere with a trivial conformal symplectic normal bundle (the quotient of the symplectic orthogonal of the tangent bundle by the tangent bundle) in any contact manifold.
+Similarly, the germ along $S_b\subset \partial_+H_{a,b}$ is contactomorphic to the germ along a coisotropic sphere in any contact manifold \cite[Lemma 3.4]{zbMATH07206659}.
 As a consequence, given an isotropic sphere with a trivialization of the conformal symplectic normal bundle in a contact manifold $Y$, we can glue $H_{a,b}$ to a neighborhood of the isotropic sphere along $\partial_-H_{a,b}$ for $b\ll 1$ using the Liouville vector field.
-This yields a Weinstein cobordism with concave boundary $Y$ and a new convex boundary $Y'$, we call this procedure an isotropic surgery.
+This yields a Weinstein cobordism with concave boundary $Y$ and a new convex boundary $Y'$; we call this procedure an isotropic surgery.
 On the other hand, given a coisotropic sphere in $Y$, we can glue $H_{a,b}$ to a neighborhood of the coisotropic sphere along $\partial_+H_{a,b}$ for $a\ll 1$.
 This yields a Weinstein cobordism with convex boundary $Y$ and a new concave boundary $Y''$.
 This procedure is referred to as a coisotropic surgery.
-The isotropic surgery and coisotropic surgery are reverse operations to each other, i.e.\ we can undo the isotropic/coisotropic surgery by applying a coisotropic/isotropic surgery to the coisotropic/isotropic sphere in the surgery handle \cite[Lemma 3.9, Proposition 3.10]{zbMATH07206659}.
+The isotropic surgery and coisotropic surgery are reverse operations to each other, i.e.\ we can undo an isotropic (resp.\ coisotropic) surgery by applying a coisotropic (resp.\ isotropic) surgery to the coisotropic (resp.\ isotropic) belt sphere in the surgery handle \cite[Lemma 3.9, Proposition 3.10]{zbMATH07206659}.